-A Solo 401(k) Plan is an IRS approved retirement plan suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
+A Solo 401(k) plan is an IRS approved retirement plan suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
 Also called the self-employed 401(k) and individual 401(k), the Solo 401(k) is not a new type of plan.
 Essentially, it’s a traditional 401(k) plan that covers one employee.
 However, in order to open a Solo 401(k), you need to be eligible.
 In contrast, anyone who is self-employed and has employees can open a SEP IRA.
 While eligibility is important, there are also notable differences between a Solo 401(k) and SEP IRA.
 This article will investigate the differences between a Solo 401(k) and a SEP IRA to help you determine what retirement plan works best for you.

 After 2002, EGTRRA paved the way for an owner-only business to put more money aside for retirement and to operate a more cost-effective retirement plan than a SEP IRA or 401(k) Plan.